By Cat, Jan 2009 (Photo, right, from Wikimedia Commons)

 - Add cream and sour cream to skillet.
 Bring to a boil then reduce heat to a good simmer and cook, stirring frequently, until thickened, about 10 minutes.
 Stir in Gorgonzola and continue to cook, stirring frequently, until melted, 1 – 2 minutes.
 Add spinach/garlic mixture; stir constantly for a minute or so so to merge the flavors.
 Adjust seasoning with salt and pepper to taste.
 Remove from heat.

-- Finish: Heat broiler (or use your oven at 350°F).
+- Finish: Heat broiler (or use your preheated oven at 350°F).
 Spoon sauce over each breast, then evenly sprinkle the grated cheese over each portion.
-Place under broiler just long enough to melt the cheese and slightly brown the sauce.
+Place under broiler (or in oven) just long enough to melt the cheese and slightly brown the sauce.
 Remove from broiler/oven; sprinkle with chopped parsley, and serve immediately.

 - Serve with gnocchi, fettuccini, farfalle (bow-tie pasta), or steamed Brown, White, or Wild Rice, and a salad of greens dressed with vinaigrette (I like my Basil-Balsamic version on my vinaigrette page).